Free Solar Panel Grants: Low-Income Homes

 The Warm Homes Plan

 The Warm Homes Plan is the current government's broader funding programme covering energy-efficiency and low-carbon improvements for eligible households.
-It sits alongside ECO4 and is intended to grow as ECO4 winds down.
-Eligibility, qualifying measures and how to apply are being updated — the Warm Homes Plan scheme page has the most current information.
+Published in January 2026, it commits £15 billion of public investment to upgrade up to 5 million homes by 2030, and is the grant-funded successor that takes over as ECO4 winds down at the end of 2026.
+Eligibility, qualifying measures and how to apply are being rolled out — the Warm Homes Plan scheme page has the most current information.
 If you are looking at funded solar, it is worth checking both ECO4 and the Warm Homes Plan to understand which you might qualify for.

 How to check your eligibility

 The clearest first step is to check your EPC.
 You can look up your property's current rating at no cost on the government's EPC register.
-If your property is rated E, F or G, you are more likely to meet the property-condition element of ECO4 or Warm Homes Plan eligibility.
-If it is rated D or above, you may still qualify through income-based routes, but the process is more selective.
+If your property has a low rating, you are more likely to meet the property-condition element of ECO4 or Warm Homes Plan eligibility.
+If it is rated higher, you may still qualify through income-based routes, but the process is more selective.

 The VAT relief applies to everyone

-Even if you do not qualify for ECO4 or the Warm Homes Plan, there is one form of support that applies to any household buying solar: 0% VAT on solar panels, battery storage and EV chargers.
-This is not a grant — you are still paying for the system — but the saving of around £1,500–£3,000 on a typical installation is meaningful.
+Even if you do not qualify for ECO4 or the Warm Homes Plan, there is one form of support that applies to any household buying solar: 0% VAT on installing solar panels and battery storage in Great Britain, in place until 31 March 2027 (it reverts to 5% after that).
+This is not a grant — you are still paying for the system — but on a typical installation the relief saves a few hundred pounds compared with paying 5% VAT, and more on larger systems with battery storage.
 It is applied automatically by reputable installers at the point of purchase.
+Note that EV chargers are not covered by this relief.
 Full detail is in our guide to VAT relief for solar in 2026.

 How to avoid mis-selling